ldgabbay/jwplayer/fl5/doc/publishers/rtmpstreaming.rst

-.. _rtmp:
+.. _rtmpstreaming:

 RTMP Streaming
 ==============

 RTMP (Real Time Messaging Protocol) is a system for delivering on-demand and live media to Adobe Flash applications (like the JW Player).
-RTMP supports video in both FLV and H.264 (MP4/MOV/F4V) :ref:`format <formats>` and audio in both MP3 and AAC (M4A) format.
+RTMP supports video in both FLV and H.264 (MP4/MOV/F4V) :ref:`format <mediaformats>` and audio in both MP3 and AAC (M4A) format.
 RTMP offers several advantages over regular HTTP video downloads:

 * RTMP can do live streaming - people can watch your video while it is being recorded.
 * With RTMP, viewers can seek to not-yet-downloaded parts of a video.
 This is especially useful for longer-form content (> 10 minutes).
 * Videos delivered over RTMP (and its secure brother, RTMPE) are harder to steal than videos delivered over regular HTTP.

 However, do note that RTMP has its disadvantages too.
-Especially since the introduction of :ref:`http` (which also offer seeking to not-yet-downloaded parts), RTMP is not the only option for professional video delivery.
+Especially since the introduction of :ref:`httpstreaming` (which also offer seeking to not-yet-downloaded parts), RTMP is not the only option for professional video delivery.
 Some drawbacks to be aware of:

 * RTMP is a different protocol than HTTP and is sent over a different port (1935 instead of 80).
 Therefore, RTMP is frequently blocked by (corporate) firewalls.
 This can be circumvented by using RTMPT (tunneled), but this comes at a performance cost (longer buffer times - 2x in our experience).
 * RTMP is a *true* streaming protocol, which means that the bandwidth of the connection must always be larger than the datarate of the video.
 If the connection drops for just a few seconds, the stream will stutter.
 If the connection overall is just a little less than the video datarate, the video will not play at all.
-With :ref:`http` on the other hand, people can simply wait until more of the video is downloaded.
+With :ref:`httpstreaming` on the other hand, people can simply wait until more of the video is downloaded.

 The JW Player supports a wide array of features of the RTMP protocol.